 We’ve had to analyze our pricing from a marketing standpoint.
 Many potential customers perceive our product as inferior because it is available for free, while our free plugins are typically more feature complete than paid offerings of our competitors.

-At the same time, our support plans are more expensive (except during this Cyber Monday promotion, get on that) than others.
+At the same time, our support plans are more expensive than others.
 This turns off some customers, but the customers who do purchase are primed to get higher quality service from us than they will at other places.

 Session: Pull it all Together and Get Going!